Processes can be easily automated using our linear technology – thanks to 25 preassembled solutions.

 The advantages of our linear solutions

 Since all projects come with their own specific requirements, they also require similarly specific linear solutions, which usually means engineers have to spend a considerable amount of time and money developing suitable technology.
 Not only do they have to identify the components that are called for, they also need to put them together to create a linear unit.
-Our Automation System takes care of all that for them – thanks to its 25 preconfigured Linear Units for a whole range of applications.
-What’s more engineers can rest assured that the Linear Units satisfy all technical safety requirements and will fit together perfectly.
+Our Linear System takes care of all that for them – thanks to its 25 preconfigured Linear Units for a whole range of applications.
+What’s more, engineers can rest assured that the Linear Units satisfy all technical safety requirements and will fit together perfectly.
 These basic models for typical tasks are supplied with drive elements, slides and accessories and are therefore ready to be installed straight away.

 Engineers who opt for one Line get the optimum technology for their process.
 Moreover, each Line includes a selection of Linear Units in different performance classes that can be selected according to very specific needs.
 As there are no limitations on the drive train, our Linear Units are also entirely flexible, and this flexibility – combined with time savings – can significantly cut costs.
 On top of all that, our linear technology is of course fully compatible with the MB Building Kit System and, if any questions should arise, we are on hand to help – around the world.